xparq/Space_Test/README.txt

-Space Test v0.17
+Space Test
   Superfrugal autotest framework, in case you got stranded on a dead planet

+  (See _engine/VERSION to identify the instance.)

 Features: